hyprwm/hyprland-wiki/pages/FAQ/_index.md

 _Please note these are highly model-specific and might or might not work.
 If they don't, you're unfortunately out of luck._

-You might try a USB-C to hdmi adapter though, maybe that could route the external monitor through the iGPU.
+You might try a USB-C to HDMI adapter though, maybe that could route the external monitor through the iGPU.

 # How do I screenshot?